boazsegev/facil.io/README.md

 Next, edit the boiler plate code to match your needs and start development.

-*notice: boiler-plate code will only be available once version 0.5.2 is released.*

 Credit to @benjcal for suggesting the script.

 ## Adding facil.io to an existing project